lttr/js-skeleton/README.md

 # JavaScript skeleton

-A skeleton project for new JavaScript projects on GitHub.
+A skeleton repository for new JavaScript projects on GitHub.
 Mainly for open source npm packages, but can be adjusted for different purposes.

 _Meta: This README itself can be used as a seed for new project's README._